sjp38/ash/README.md

-# Ash
+# ash
- Ash is a program for Android device control from desktop using CLI / GUI / direct control.
+ ash is a program for Android device controlling from desktop using CLI / GUI / direct control.

+# News
+We are developing version 2.0.
+It will be announced at Google HackFair, Korea and will be released by 19th, November 2012.

 ## License
 GPL v3.
-Anyone can use codes of Ash everywhere.
+Anyone can use code of Ash everywhere.
 But, should follow limitation of GPL v3.(http://www.gnu.org/licenses/gpl-3.0.html)

 ## How to use